Media & Education,

 FT Logo

 (c) 1998-2005 by Ken Freed.
-Based on the book, Financial Opportunities in Educational Television, by Ken Freed.
+Based on the book, Financial Opportunities in Educational Television, by Judah Ken Freed.

 Financial Times Media & Telecoms, London, 1998.